 After saving some hard-earned cash and with countless destinations reopened after several years of Covid restrictions, your long-awaited motorhome has finally arrived.
 You took great care and not a little time choosing the vehicle of your dreams – and now it’s sitting in your driveway.

-Taking your motorhome on the road for the first time, however, might well bring on a flush of the nerves and there are a few things to do to prepare yourself for that first outing – or, indeed, do once again, if you’ve not driven the vehicle for a while.
+Taking your motorhome on the road for the first time, however, is bound to bring on a flush of the nerves and there are a few things to do to prepare yourself for that first outing – or, indeed, refresh your memory, if you’ve not driven the vehicle for a while.

 Before you go anywhere, just sit in the driving seat and familiarise yourself with the controls.
 You’ll want to know where everything is, especially in an emergency, but it shouldn’t be too long before your reactions become second nature – just as they should be.

-Although they are likely to be as keen as you are to take that first journey in your new motorhome, it might be less taxing on your nerves if you persuade potential passengers to wait until you’ve driven the vehicle around the block a few times.
+Your family members are just as likely to want to clamber on board to take that first journey in your new motorhome.
+But it will probably be less taxing on your nerves if you persuade potential passengers to wait at least until you’ve driven the vehicle around the block a few times.

 If you’ve taken delivery of a new motorhome, your supplier is almost certain to have performed all the necessary checks to ensure that the vehicle is in perfect working order.

-It is your responsibility, however, to ensure that everything is packed and stowed away safely and securely.
+It is your responsibility, however, to ensure that it stays that way and that everything is packed and stowed away safely and securely.